nishiharu/trance/README.rst

 Trance Parser
 =============

+THIS REPO IS FOR CODE LEARNING -- NISHIHARU

 Trance parser is an implementation of transition-based neural constituent parsing [1]_, a transition-based parser with neural networks to score all the derivation histories.